Mumbai: Sister leaves 2-year-old behind in Egypt to be by Eman Ahmed's side

-Saifee hospital doctors laud painstaking efforts of Eman Ahmed’s sister Shaima, who, they say, has left her toddler alone in Egypt to see Eman’s treatment through
+Saifee hospital doctors laud painstaking efforts of world heaviest woman Eman Ahmed's sister Shaima, who, they say, has left her toddler alone in Egypt to see Eman's treatment through

 Bariatric surgeon Dr Muffazal Lakdawala and sister of Eman Ahmed Shaima welcome Shahzada Dr. Qaidjohari Bhaisaheb Ezzuddin Saheb, CEO of Saifee hospital